biography

 Hailed as having a voice of “such strong presence and beauty of tone that she left one longing for more.”
 (Opera News), Irish-American soprano Francesca Federico was born in Paris and is based in New York City.
 She is a Fulbright Scholar, and completed a performance residency in Ireland, focusing on the origins of Irish traditional music in classical art song by Irish composers and poets.

-Other roles include Alice Ford in Verdi’s Falstaff (Wexford Festival Opera); Clorinda in Rossini’s La Cenerentola (Raylynmor Opera); Frasquita in Bizet’s Carmen (Salt Marsh Opera); La Donna in Zandonai’s Giulietta e Romeo (Teatro Grattacielo), and Sor Andrea in Carla Lucero’s Juana (dell’Arte Opera); Ninetta cover in Rossini’s La Gazza Ladra (Teatro Nuovo), and Anna Gomez in Menotti’s The Consul (Bronx Opera).
+Favorite roles include Alice Ford in Verdi’s Falstaff (Wexford Festival Opera); Clorinda in Rossini’s La Cenerentola (Raylynmor Opera); Frasquita in Bizet’s Carmen (Salt Marsh Opera); La Donna in Zandonai’s Giulietta e Romeo (Teatro Grattacielo), and Sor Andrea in Carla Lucero’s Juana (dell’Arte Opera); Eurydice in Offenbach’s Orpheus in the Underworld with Opera Ithaca and Raylynmor Oper, and Soloist with the American Contemporary Music Ensemble, performing Ravel’s Chansons Madécasses and the premiere of Clarice Jensen’s Enheduanna.

-Facebook || Instagram
+Facebook || Instagram || Substack

 Photo credit: Jordan Tiberio